Support Our ‘Test for Tommy’ Pulse Oximetry Campaign

 We want to ensure that no baby will ever die from an undiagnosed heart defect.

-Help Tiny Tickers to place these life-saving machines in hospitals
+Help Tiny Tickers to place life-saving pulse oximetry machines in hospitals

-Tiny Tickers has now placed 86 machines across the UK and counting, but we need your help to achieve our ambitions of 330 machines being placed by 2021.
+Tiny Tickers has now placed 86 pulse oximetry machines across the UK and counting, but we need your help to achieve our ambitions of 330 machines being placed by 2021.

 Each machine costs around £725 to buy and place in a hospital, together we can make sure every hospital has access to at least one of these potentially life-saving machines.